almet/markdown-doc/articles/dependency-injection.md

 you can see the schema as a confguration when the container is the factory itself (or a kind of).

-Schema contains all informations about methods we have to call in order to inject our objects, argument we have to inject, and all other information useful at the injection time.
+Schema contains all information about methods we have to call in order to inject our objects, arguments we have to inject, and all other information which is useful at the injection time.

-In our example, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to the her (the `setIcecream` method).
+In our example, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to her (the `setIcecream` method).

 As far as now, we have talked about basics dependency rules.
 The Schema can handle many different types of Services, Methods and Arguments.

-We tried to facilitate the extention steps, to create and extend these types easily.
+We tried to facilitate the extension steps, to add new types easily.
 All code we wrote is only dependent on a set of interfaces.
-So, it's possible to use any type of methods, arguments or services.
+So, it's possible to use any kind of methods, arguments or services.
 They just have to implement the right interface.

-Here is the tree type of interfaces existing in the Schema: Services, Methods and Attibutes.
+Here are the three interfaces that the Schema is dealing with: Services, Methods and Attibutes.

 #### Services